|

 of souls.
 As Celia chooses atonement and

-the saint’s life, ending up martyred in
+the saint’s life, ending up martyred in Africa, the news of her horrible death

 The